-LEMS TREATMENT
+LEMS Treatment

-In general, the goals for LEMS treatment include3,12,25,29:
+In general, the goals for LEMS treatment include3,10,25,29:

 - Restoration/maintenance of muscle function and strength